finchmeister/rpi-temp-sensor/README.md

 - Raspberry Pi temperature sensor logger that pushes data to GitHub
 - Raspberry Pi that fetches data from GitHub and imports it into Influxdb for visualisation with Grafana
+- AWS Lambda function that monitors the GitHub repo has been updated every hour
+- Alexa Lambda function which returns the current temperature

 #### Setup Temp Logger from Scratch